Tua Tagovailoa Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Recent Performances

-- Over his last three games, Tagovailoa has racked up 638 passing yards (212.7 per game) while completing 65 of 94 passes (69.1% completion percentage), with five touchdowns and three interceptions.
+- Over his last three games, Tagovailoa has racked up 638 passing yards (212.7 yards per game) while going 65-for-94 (69.1% completion percentage) and throwing five touchdowns and three interceptions.

 Tagovailoa's Miami Teammates